ZvonimirSK/Diffuse-responsibility-organization-ANT/README.md

 - Actor-Network Theory (ANT)
 - Luhmann’s systems theory (decision communication, decision premises)

+The case is anonymised and presented at an analytical level to foreground organizational mechanisms rather than identifiable actors or sites.

 ## Core Insight
 Responsibility is not simply assigned or avoided.
 It is structurally produced — and often diffused — through: